blarson1105/sigma-wiki/Specification.md

 - low : Interesting event but less likely that it's actually an incident.
 A security analyst has to review the events and spot anomalies or suspicious indicators.
 Use this in a dashboard panel, maybe in form of a chart.
 - medium : Relevant event that should be reviewed manually on a more frequent basis.
 A security analyst has to review the events and spot anomalies or suspicious indicators.
 List the events in a dashboard panel for manual review.
 - high : Relevant event that should trigger an internal alert and has to be reviewed as quickly as possible.
 - critical : Highly relevant event that triggers an internal alert and causes external notifications (eMail, SMS, ticket).
 Events are clear matches with no known false positives.

+## Tags

+A Sigma rule may be categorized with tags.
+Tags should generally follow this syntax:

+* Character set: lower-case letters, underscores and hyphens
+* no spaces
+* Tags are namespaced, the dot is used as separator. e.g. *attack.t1234* refers to technique 1234 in the namespace *attack*.
+Namespaces may also be nested.
+* Keep tags short, e.g. numeric identifiers instead of long sentences.
+* If applicable, use [predefined tags](../Tags).
+Feel free to send pull request or issues with proposals for new tags.

 ## Placeholders